Dhanraj Pillay

 Dhanraj Pillay (born 16 July 1968) is a retired Indian field hockey player and former captain of the India national team.
 He also looks after the Air India Sports Promotion Board as a Joint Secretary based in Mumbai.
 For the last 5 years, Dhanraj is overseeing the SAG Hockey Academy in Gujarat funded by the Gujarat Government.
 He is widely regarded as one of the best Indian players of hockey.

 Pillay born to a Tamil family made his debut in 1989 with the national team and in a career spanning over 15 years, appeared for India in four Olympic Games, World Cups and Champion Trophies each.
 He made 339 appearances for the national team and is recorded, unofficially, to have scored 170 goals.
 He also played for clubs in countries such as Malaysia, France, England and Germany.
-Recognizing his achievements, he was awarded the Padma Shri by the government of India in 2000.He joined Aam Aadmi Party in February 2014 and started his political career.
+Recognizing his achievements, he was awarded the Padma Shri by the government of India in 2000.

 International career

 Dhanraj Pillay, whose career spanned from December 1989 to August 2004, played 339 international matches.
 The Indian Hockey Federation did not keep official statistics for the goals scored.
 There is no credible information on the number of international goals scored by Dhanraj.
-He scored around 170 goals in his career, according to both him and leading statisticians in the world.
+He scored around 171 goals in his career, according to both him and leading statisticians in the world.
 He is the only player to have played in four Olympics (1992, 1996, 2000, and 2004), four World Cups (1990, 1994, 1998, and 2002), four Champions Trophies (1995, 1996, 2002, and 2003), and four Asian Games (1990, 1994, 1998, and 2002).
 India won the Asian Games (1998) and Asia Cup (2003) under his captaincy.
-He was also the highest goal scorer in the Bangkok Asian Games and was the only Indian player to figure in the World Eleven side during the 1994 World Cup at Sydney.
+He was also the highest goal scorer in the Bangkok Asian Games and was the only Indian player to figure in the World Eleven side during the 1994 World Cup in Sydney.